Parisian chic meets Maroc at this colourful, light-filled riad, with a pool, gardens and helpful staff, providing an oasis in the heart of the Medina

 The bathrooms – most have low, beamed ceilings which impart a really cosy feel - also have beijmat floors, zellig lined sinks and baths, and shining tadlakt walls.
 And you’re treated to snowy white bath robes, a hairdryer, a stack of towels and an interesting selection of soaps, shampoos and oils.

-in cooler weather, in front of the ornately carved fireplace in the
+weather, in front of the ornately carved fireplace in the

 high-ceilinged dining room.
 Music will always will be